chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 </div>

-I want to appeal that it is rather pressing that we, the citizens of India give a form factor to voice of Faiz and Ravish - by speaking out, questioning the government, and spreading awareness amongst our fellows regarding our rights.
+It is rather pressing that we, the citizens of India give a form factor to voice of Faiz and Ravish.
+I appeal that we, the citizens of India speak out, question the government, and spread awareness amongst our fellows citizens our rights.